-The 'DAAC of 1922', though organized on April 22, 1922, was actually incorporated on March 30, 1923 in the 147th year of the Independence of the United States of America, according to the incorporation certificate.
-The certificate announces their stated objective "to promote sport and physical culture among the Danish young people of Chicago or descent of said nationality" and their affiliation with "the AAU, Illinois Soccer Football Association & District League, and the Danish National Committee of Chicago."
-The first President was Laurits Madsen and the business office address was 1700 N. Washtenaw.
-All the club officers addresses were within a few blocks of each other around North Ave. near Humboldt Park.
+DAAC Banner The 'DAAC of 1922', though organized on April 18, 1922, was actually incorporated on March 30, 1923 in the 147th year of the Independence of the United States of America, according to the incorporation certificate.
+The certificate announces their stated objective "to promote sport and physical culture among the Danish young people of Chicago or descent of said nationality" and their affiliation with "the AAU, Illinois Soccer Football Association & District League, and the Danish National Committee of Chicago".
+The first President was Laurits Madsen and the business office address was 1700 North Washtenaw Avenue.
+All the club officers addresses were within a few blocks of each other around North Avenue near Humboldt Park.

 But the earliest records of the Club date back to Jan.
 10, 1914.
 According to the Danish paper "IDRAETTEN" that day was an historic day in the annals of Danish athletics here in Chicago, and that the DAAC was the first real Danish athletic association in this city under the name Danish-American Athletic Association.
 The correspondent goes on to claim that several of the club members would be well known to IDRAETTEN's readers- Oluf Lodal, who participated in the Marathon in Stockholm, Christian Christensen, a runner from Aalborg, the club President who first put forth the idea of a Danish - American Athletic Club (the correspondent also went on to complain of the mistreatment of Christensen at the hands of the Copenhagen press), and John Steen (cited as one of Jutland's athletics best known sportsmen) is Vice-President.
 The club had 30 members at this time but expected that this number would double in the course of the next month and that the Club would obtain a large following as soon as fellow Danish-Americans were aware of its existence.